FortAwesome/wordpress-fontawesome/readme.txt

 = 4.0.0-rc15 =

 MAJOR UPDATE, some breaking changes for developers.
-Improves conflict detection, adds support for kits and internationalization.
+Improves conflict detection, adds support for Kits and internationalization.
 See Changelog for important details.

 = 4.0.0-rc1 =